NicoHood/SecureLoader/old.md

  * Do a watchdog reset for application starting to keep all registers cleared
  * Ensure the firmware cannot modify the bootloader. -> but if we have a malicious firmware, didnt we already fail in out task?

-### Other ideas:
- * Lock the firmware for the first use until the user requests an initial boot key.
- * Read up on DFU lock bits to preserve firmware reading?
- * Add a (symmetric AES) secret per device that can sign a "challange" to proof the bootloader is not modified. this check can be provided via special email to the seller.
-The fuse bits should prevent the secret from being read. however opening the device should prevent this. this would help on top of that and secure until opening the mcu package which is impossible to operate afterwards. this requires aes though.

 ### Links

 #### Security aspects